S4MU3LDemolidor/S4MU3LDemolidor/README.md

 ### Hi there, i am Samuel 👋

-- 🔭 I’m currently working on front-end
+- 🔭 I’m currently working to be a Full-Stack
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Javascript
-- 🤔 I’m looking for help with Javascript and Python
+- 🤔 I’m looking for help with Javascript and Typescript
 - 📫 How to reach me: samuelribeirocardoso15@gmail.com

   <div id="skills">